 Control of White Peach Scale

-Control of white peach scale is made difficult due to the heavy armor which protects these bugs.
+Control of white peach scale is difficult due to the heavy armor which protects these bugs.
 The best time to apply oil is early spring when the first generation hatches and begins migrating.
 Monitoring this crawler stage can be accomplished by wrapping infested limbs with double-sided or electrical tape (sticky side out).
 Check the tape at least twice a week, using a magnifying glass to detect live bugs.
 Oil sprays are most effective against the immature insect pests.

-Biological control can also be effective for white peach scale treatment in backyard trees and small home orchards.
+Biological control also can be effective for white peach scale treatment in backyard trees and small home orchards.
 Predator bugs which prey on white peach scale insects include ladybird beetles, lacewings and parasitic wasps.
 Some species of predaceous thrips and mites as well as gall midges attack white peach scale.

 Gardeners and commercial growers wishing to use chemicals for white peach scale treatment are advised to contact their local extension office for recommendations.
 Properly timed treatments are more effective and new products may be available.

-Finally, proper orchard management reduces stress and promotes healthier fruit trees This, in turn, helps trees overcome white peach scale damage.
+Finally, proper orchard management reduces stress and promotes healthier fruit trees.
+This, in turn, helps trees overcome white peach scale damage.